 This week we marked a milestone no one wanted to reach: The fifth year of the war in Iraq.

 We've been there to capture joyous reunions and to cover the sadness of memorial services.
-(Nationally, 4,000 Americans have been killed in the war)
+(Nationally, 4,000 Americans have been killed in the war.)

 Those costs, measured in lives, are relatively simple - if too often painful - to put in local perspective.
 Our armed forces, after all, are made up of people from our communities.

-What's harder to translate to the local level is another cost of the war.
+What's harder to translate on the local level is another cost of the war.
 The conflict that the Bush administration predicted could be settled for $50 billion, has now cost more than 10 times that amount - $500 billion.

 A figure that large is meaningless to most of us, but the National Priorities Project has a Web site (www.nationalpriorities.org/costofwar) that helps bring the number into perspective by calculating the cost of the war for local communities, based on population.

 The numbers are still too big for most of us to really comprehend, but they get us closer to understanding the effect of this war on the nation's financial health.

 While national polls show that most Americans' concerns over the economy have now surpassed their worries about the war, the two are linked.